ChaseLawson/Chase-Lawson-Portfolio/README.md

 You can find me here on [LinkedIn](www.linkedin.com/in/cleighlawson) !

 ### Education
+Bachelor of Arts in Writing
-BS in [Writing] with Minor in [African and African American Studies] Loyola University, MD
+Minor in African and African American Studies
+Loyola University, MD

 ### Projects